Help deliver lifesaving supplies and hope to children and families

 How urgent is the humanitarian situation in Syria?

-Over 11 million people, including 4.8 million children, require immediate assistance.
-6.1 million people are internally displaced, 2.5 million of which are children.
-Continued hostilities have caused multiple displacements, and the socio-economic impacts of COVID-19 has hit families and children extremely hard.
+Over 13.4 million people, including 6.1 million children, require immediate assistance.
+6.7 million people are internally displaced.
+Continued hostilities have caused multiple displacements, and the socio-economic impacts of COVID-19 have also impacted children and families.

 What has UNICEF done to help Syrian children?

-UNICEF has been on the ground in Syria and in refugee camps in neighbouring countries since the conflict began 10 years ago, bringing life-saving help and hope to children and families.
+UNICEF has been on the ground in Syria and in refugee camps in neighbouring countries since the conflict began 11 years ago, bringing life-saving help and support to children and families.

-- Over 1.5 million children and women were provided micronutrient supplements to help combat malnutrition
+- Nearly 1.3 million children and women were provided micronutrient supplements to help combat malnutrition

 - More than 2.2 million children received educational services in formal and non-formal settings

-- Reached over 2.7 million children with child protection support, explosive hazards risk education and psychosocial support
+- Over 1 million children were reached with child protection support, explosive hazards risk education and psychosocial support

 Why does UNICEF need my help now?

-After a decade of war, children continue to be hit the hardest and bear the brunt of a crisis not of their making.
-The humanitarian crisis continues with no end in sight.
-Nearly half a million children still live in areas that are hard to reach.
-Millions more are living in refugee camps with little hope of ever returning home.
+After more than a decade of conflict, children continue to bear the brunt of the crisis.
+Nearly 2.5 million children are living in hard-to-reach areas and millions more are living in refugee camps with little hope of returning home.
 UNICEF will remain on the ground and stay until the end.
 Please help by making a donation today.

 We need the support of generous and caring donors like you to help us reach: